Browser notifications can be both distracting and helpful. You can either disable or enable the browser notifications.

-Search for the web browser whose notification you need to manage and configure according to need.
+To configure or stop browser notification alerts, customize your phone’s notification settings under Apps and Notifications.
+Search for the web browser whose notification you need to manage and configure according to your needs.

 In this guide, we have shared different ways to configure and stop the annoying browser notifications on your Android phone.
-You can follow these steps using any browser that you’re using on your smartphone.

-Disabling All Browser Notifications on Android
+Tip 1: Disable All Browser Notifications

 Browser notifications can be annoying at times.
 They can divert your attention and make you lose focus.
 The only way out is to stop web browser notifications on Android.